eporroa/auto-complete-dropdown/README.md

 1. Install all the dependencies by running `npm install`
 2. Run the project with `npm run dev`
-3. If you want to test with an remote source to pull the names, switch to branch `external-source` by running: `git checkout external-source`
+3. _FOR BONUS 1_ If you want to test with an remote source to pull the names, switch to branch `external-source` by running: `git checkout external-source`

 # React + TypeScript + Vite